eshedmargalit/paperaweek/README.md

   npm install -g concurrently
   ```

-To start the server and client together, just run `yarn run dev` from the top-level directory.
+To start the server and client together, just run `yarn run dev` from the `server/` directory

 ### Run Tests

-To run the tests for the application, run `yarn test` from the top-level directory.
+To run the tests for the application, run `yarn test` from the `server/`.
 No credentials or environment variables are required for running tests.

 ### Docker

 Build the container from the top-level directory:
 `docker build -t paw:1.0.0 .`

-Run the container, exposing port 5000:000 in "production" mode
+Run the container, exposing port 5000:000 in "production" mode.
+Add environment variables by passing in an "env-file".
+Read more about this [here](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
+Duplicate my `server/.env`, remove double quotes from the values, and added it to the root directory.
-`docker run -p 5000:5000 --env NODE_ENV=production --name paw_container paw:1.0.0`
+`docker run -p 5000:5000 --env NODE_ENV=production --env-file .env.list --name paw_container paw:1.0.0`

 Navigate to `localhost:5000` to see the app in production!

-To drop into a shell in the running container:
-`docker exec -it paw_container sh`

 Build and deploy to Cloud Run: